patrickschaerer/Beatsaber-PS4-Song-Import/README.md

 The original Song and the Song from Beatsaver need to habe similar BPM.
 Small adjustments are possible with the audio_converter.

-Whatch the Video of the process here: https://youtu.be/YZVxmnnO6g4
+Watch the Video of the process here: https://youtu.be/YZVxmnnO6g4

 **Required Tools:**
 *   **PS4 PKG Toolbox:** For extracting the main Beat Saber update package (`.pkg`).